-Dr. Allen Smith Memorial Scholarship
+Dr. Allen Smith Memorial Scholarship (separate application form)

 The Dr. Allen Smith Memorial Scholarship was established in honor of the late Dr. L. Allen Smith, a native of Jackson, Ohio, and graduate of Ohio University.
 The Smith Scholarship also honors the work and legacy of Dr. Smith’s mother, the late Mary Ellen Smith.